Categorical absorptions of singularities and degenerations: Absorption of singularities for nodal varieties

 \begin{proof} We use~\cite[Corollary~3.3]{Kalck-Pavic-Shinder} in the case~$\dim(X) = 1$, \cite[Proposition~3.7]{Kalck-Pavic-Shinder} and~\cite[Proposition~4.4]{KKS20} in the case~$\dim(X) = 2$, and~\cite[Corollary~3.8]{Kalck-Pavic-Shinder} in the case~$\dim(X) = 3$. \end{proof}

-We conclude this subsection with a discussion of geometric meaning of maximal nonfactoriality.
-Recall from~\S\ref{ss:ccc-odp} a description of small resolutions of a nodal threefold.
-Proposition~\ref{prop:mnf} shows in particular that $\QQ$-maximally nonfactoriality implies that all~$2^r$ small resolutions of~$X$ are projective.
+We conclude this subsection with a discussion of the geometric meaning of maximal nonfactoriality.
+Recall from Section~\ref{ss:ccc-odp} a description of small resolutions of a nodal threefold.
+The following Proposition~\ref{prop:mnf} shows in particular that $\QQ$-maximal nonfactoriality implies that all~$2^r$ small resolutions of~$X$ are projective.

 \begin{proposition} Let~$X$ be a nodal projective threefold with~$r$ nodes.
-Consider the following properties: \begin{aenumerate} \item $\Db(X)_\sing$ is idempotent complete; \item $X$ is maximally nonfactorial; \item $X$ is $\QQ$-maximally nonfactorial; \item $X$ admits $2^r$ projective small resolutions; \item $X$ admits a projective small resolution; \item $X$ is nonfactorial. \end{aenumerate} We have the following implications: \ref{item:mnf-km1} $\iff$ \ref{item:mnf-mnf} $\implies$ \ref{item:mnf-qmnf} $\iff$ \ref{item:mnf-all-sr} $\implies$ \ref{item:mnf-sr} $\implies$ \ref{item:mnf-nf}.
-If, moreover, $X$ has a single node, i.e., $r = 1$, then \ref{item:mnf-qmnf} $\iff$ \ref{item:mnf-all-sr} $\iff$ \ref{item:mnf-sr} $\iff$ \ref{item:mnf-nf}. \end{proposition}
+Consider the following properties: \begin{aenumerate} \item $\Db(X)_\sing$ is idempotent complete. \item $X$ is maximally nonfactorial. \item $X$ is $\QQ$-maximally nonfactorial. \item $X$ admits $2^r$ projective small resolutions. \item $X$ admits a projective small resolution. \item $X$ is nonfactorial. \end{aenumerate} We have the following implications: \ref{item:mnf-km1} $\iff$ \ref{item:mnf-mnf} $\implies$ \ref{item:mnf-qmnf} $\iff$ \ref{item:mnf-all-sr} $\implies$ \ref{item:mnf-sr} $\implies$ \ref{item:mnf-nf}.
+If, moreover, $X$ has a single node, \textit{i.e.}, $r = 1$, then \ref{item:mnf-qmnf} $\iff$ \ref{item:mnf-all-sr} $\iff$ \ref{item:mnf-sr} $\iff$ \ref{item:mnf-nf}. \end{proposition}